Ditectrev/DP-203/README.md

 - [ ] as a degenerate dimension table
 - [x] as a Type 2 slowly changing dimension (SCD) table

-### HOTSPOT You have an Azure subscription that contains a logical Microsoft SQL server named Server1.
+### You have an Azure subscription that contains a logical Microsoft SQL server named Server1.
 Server1 hosts an Azure Synapse Analytics SQL dedicated pool named Pool1.
 You need to recommend a Transparent Data Encryption (TDE) solution for Server1.
 The solution must meet the following requirements: ✑ Track the usage of encryption keys. ✑ Maintain the access of client apps to Pool1 in the event of an Azure datacenter outage that affects the availability of the encryption keys.
 What should you include in the recommendation?

 ![Question 149](images/question149.jpg)